rafali/flickr-uploader/README.md

 The main benefit of this app over Google+ Instant Upload is the fact that you can upload ONE FREAKING TERABYTE of photos&videos in **high resolution** for free!

-You can download it at : https://play.google.com/store/apps/details?id=com.rafali.flickruploader2
+You can download it on Google Play Store: https://play.google.com/store/apps/details?id=com.rafali.flickruploader2

 You can fork this project or use the source code for any project.
 It is licensed under the GPL v2.
 I just request that you do not blatantly copy the app to republish it on the Play Store.
 You may however use it as a base to create an uploader to a service other than Flickr.
 You should just have to republish the source code as the GPL v2 demand.